jpanaro/DS_A_P/problems/AlgoMonster/Binary_Search/Square_Root/README.md

 ## Notes

-Similar to previous problems we can break this down into a "True/False" array where we seek the boundary.
+- Similar to previous problems we can break this down into a "True/False" array where we seek the boundary.

-==Don't get stuck thinking all boundary problems call for you to update the left and right pointers the same ways.==
+- ==Don't get stuck thinking all boundary problems require you to update the left and right pointers the same ways.==